Close

 2. Healthy Diet

 Having a healthy and nutritious diet, post-delivery, is vital in restoring and replenishing the nutrients lost during pregnancy and childbirth.
-Fruits, vegetables, whole grains, and nuts provide the much-needed micronutrients for repair and restoration of the body.
-They indirectly enhance the process of settling down after childbirth, by providing the right atmosphere to correct hormonal imbalances.
+Fruits, vegetables, whole grains, and nuts provide the much-needed micronutrients for the repair and restoration of the body.
+They indirectly enhance the process of settling down after childbirth by providing the right atmosphere to correct hormonal imbalances.

 3. Managing Stress

 Stress affects the body and the mind.
 New mothers are subjected to a lot of stress due to lack of sleep, new responsibilities, and sometimes, an overwhelming feeling triggered by the new role of motherhood.
 This directly affects the hormone levels, causing a delay in settling back to normalcy.
-The best way to facilitate the body’s healing process is to remain stress-free and keep worries at bay, by taking help from others and talking to them about your worries.
+The best way to facilitate the body’s healing process is to remain stress-free and keep worries at bay by taking help from others and talking to them about your worries.

 4. Avoiding Contraceptives